Moonded/moonded/README.md

 # Hi, I'm Moonded! 👋

-I'm a content creator, community manager and Solder in the German Army.
+I'm a content creator, community manager and Soldier in the German Army.
 I mainly work on stuff that ain't appearing here, so visit my social media.

 Curently the Red Modding Tools is my main part where I work with amazing people!